graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 Unsupported operations will cause the compilation to fail.
-By including ``config=tf.ConfigProto(log_device_placement=True)`` as an argument to the creation of the session, you can check whether the operations in your graph have been targeted at the Poplar device:
+By including ``config=tf.ConfigProto(log_device_placement=True)`` as an argument to the creation of the session, you can check whether the operations in your graph have been targeted at the Poplar device.
+For example:

 .. code-block:: python